Heading to Siem Reap? We share this guide to visiting Angkor Wat ruins in a day, so you can see the best sights in just 24 hours.

 When to visit Angkor Wat?

 - Sunrise is my favourite time to visit but it can get busy.
-Get there for 5.30am, watch the sunrise then hold back for the crowds to visit disperse.
+Get there at 5.30 am, watch the sunrise then hold back for the crowds to visit disperse.

 - The 3-day pass may be the best option if you are looking to fully explore Angkor Wat.
 You can see the highlights of the complex within one day; especially if you are there for sunrise but 3 days gives you adequate time to explore at your own leisure.